neacsum/utf8/README.md

 ﻿UTF8 - Simple Library for Internationalization
 =============================================

-Functions to facilitate Windows handling of I18N problems using the strategy advocated by [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/).
+This is a library designed to simplify the usage of UTF-8 strings under Win32.
+While most of the (computing) world has standardized on using UTF-8 encoding, Win32 has remained stuck with wide character strings (also called UTF-16 encoding).

+The library uses the principles outlined in the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/) to make it easy to switch between the different character encodings.

 Author: